gravitl/netmaker-docs/netclient.rst

   :alt: netclient username and password screen
   :align: center

-You can fill out these fields by parsing out theJoin via Basic Auth part of the Access Key Details
+You can fill out these fields by parsing out the Join via Basic Auth part of the Access Key Details

 .. image:: images/netclientjoinauthsnippet.png
   :width: 80%